s-acosta/Widefield-calcium-post-processing/README.md

 WF_obj = WideFieldProcessor('filename.tif')
 ```

 The principal input of `WideFieldProcessor` is a mult-tif file with the extension `.tif`.
 The class will be called specifying the filename, present in the path, as input.
-If there is no input argument, it will prompt the user to select one.
+It will just create the `WF_obj` object, so that only the desired methods are applied.

-To run the class manually:
+To run the class manually with the filename specified:

 ```
 WF_obj = WideFieldProcessor('filename.tif','Mode','manual')